GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 this problem because a BOM dictates consistent versions for all artifacts from a library.

-You can use a BOM like this — this example is for `google-cloud-bom`:
+You can use a BOM like this—this example is for `google-cloud-bom`:

 ```
   <dependencyManagement>